pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

 <!-- -->

--   Objects clause.
-A reference to the objects that will be exchanged.
+-   Items clause.
+A reference to the items that will be exchanged.
 This reference will be done under the [Items Specification](/wiki/Items_Specification "wikilink").

 <!-- -->